A Saint Who Levels Up Through Necromancy

 This place is the same ten years from now as it is now.

-The first time the Yujin of his past life visited here was in his tenth year as an Awakened.To strengthen undead, alchemy is essential.
-You can process a corpse to make it exert power beyond its raw material, or craft a powerful undead with reagents.
+The first time the Yujin of his past life had set foot here was in his tenth year as an Awakened.

 This is where the alchemist who’ll become the very best in our country lives.

-Still a future tense, for now.
-But soon it would be so.Since the village hadn’t changed in decades, finding the workshop wasn’t hard.A quiet road led off behind the bus stop.
-Walk about ten minutes and a half-abandoned side path appeared, choked thick with weeds.
+The village had not changed in decades, so finding the workshop was no trouble.
+A quiet road ran off behind the bus stop, and ten minutes along it a half-abandoned side path appeared, choked thick with weeds.

-No upkeep.
-Same now as ever.
+No upkeep — same now as ever.

 — Kabooom!